buenfilstats/buenfilstats.github.io/_pages/about.md

 ---

-I am a Ph.D. student in the Department of Statistics at the University of Washington (UW), Seattle, where I am fortunate to be advised by [Prof. Yen-Chi Chen](http://faculty.washington.edu/yenchic/).
-During 2019-2020, I served as the Master Student Representative for [UW STAT](https://stat.uw.edu/).
-Before joining UW, I received my Bachelor of Science degree in Mathematics and Applied Mathematics with the highest University Distinction at Sun Yat-Sen University (SYSU).
-During my undergraduate, I was also an honor student in the Yat-Sen Honor College, an elite liberal undergraduate institution of SYSU.
+Hi, I am a PhD student in the Department of Statistics at the University of Washington, Seattle, where I've been fortunate to work with Marina Meila and Eardi Lila.
+I received my Bachelor of Science degree in Applied Mathematics, Engineering, and Physics at the University of Wisconsin, Madison.

 Research Interests
 -----------
-My current theoretical research interests are on kernel smoothing, nonparametric statistics, and optimization on nonlinear manifolds.
-On the applied side, I work on detecting and understanding cosmic filaments in a statistically motivated way.
+Broadly my resesarch interests include dimensionality reduction,

 Education
 -----------
-* Ph.D. in Statistics, [University of Washington, Seattle](http://www.washington.edu/), Sep.2022 -- Present
+* Ph.D. in Statistics, [University of Washington, Seattle](http://www.washington.edu/), Oct.
+2020 -- Present
-* M.S. in Statistics, [University of Washington, Seattle](http://www.washington.edu/), Sep.2018 -- Mar.2020
-* B.S. in Mathematics and Applied Mathematics, [Sun Yat-Sen University](http://www.sysu.edu.cn/), Aug.2014 -- Jun.2018
-* Exchange Student in Mathematics and Statistics, [University of California, Berkeley](http://www.berkeley.edu/), Fall 2016
+* B.S. in Applied Mathematics, Engineering, and Physics, [University of Wisconsin, Madison]((https://www.wisc.edu/)), Sep.
+2016 -- Jun.
+2020
-* Honor Student in Applied Mathematics Group, [Yat-Sen Honor College](http://yss.sysu.edu.cn/EnVersion/Index.aspx), Sun Yat-Sen University, Sep.2015 -- Jun.2018